jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 * static [memory scenes] with audio guide
 * $250 for 12 months, or $25/month
-* I use this only for spot treatment of various drugs and diseases that often times just require brute memorization (eg. pharm, vasculitides) rather than conceptual material (eg. pathophysiology of systems)
+* I use this only for spot memorization (eg. pharm, vasculitides, micro, viral) rather than conceptual material (eg. pathophysiology)
 * Whenever I hit something I have trouble recalling, I skim the picture in Picmonic or queue it up in a review play list.
 * I only use the Learn feature (not the Explore or other)